oceanumeric/semantic-search/slides/intro.md

 ---

-# Before we start, bulk up with a new keyboard
+# Before we start, buckle up with a new :keyboard:

 ![h:60%](./images/keyboard.png)